We’ve found the proper speakers and equipment to get you going!

 If you’re in the market for a new sub or you need one for this project, we highly recommend checking out some of the following links in this section.
 If you’d like to find your own subwoofer, look for an 8″ woofer with a recommended sealed enclosure of about .35ft3

 Our recommendations are from Crutchfield.
 These links are not affiliate links.

 We highly recommend the Crutchfield 8-inch waffle-style shield to protect your sub when it sits in the footwell.
 If you go without this, you run the chance of blowing the sub!
 This is because the shield protects the sub from resting on the footwell.
 Without this, the sub will press on the floorboard and eventually blow from all the work it does pushing against itself.

 Make sure that you order the corresponding clips that hold this down!

-You’re gonna need a amplifier to run your speakers and amp, and depending on the setup you want, you have two options.
+You’re gonna need a amplifier to run your subwoofer, and depending on the setup you want, you may choose to power additional speakers.